elysiajs/documentation/docs/essential/context.md

 ```

 ## Reference and value
-To mutate the state, it's recommended to use `reference` to mutate rather than using an actual value.
+To mutate the state, it's recommended to use **reference** to mutate rather than using an actual value.

-When accessing the property from JavaScript, if you define a primitive value from an object property as a new value, the object reference is lost, and the reference will be lost, creating a new separate value instead.
+When accessing the property from JavaScript, if you define a primitive value from an object property as a new value, the reference is lost, the value is treat as new separate value instead.

 For example:
 ```typescript